hivesolutions/bootstrap/README.md

 ## Quick start

 * Download the [Python Script](https://raw.github.com/hivesolutions/bootstrap/master/lib/bootstrap.py).
-* Run the command 'python bootstrap.py --bootstrap' inside the target repository directory.
+* Run the command `python bootstrap.py --bootstrap` inside the target repository directory.

 The bootstrap operation may take a while depending on the current size of the repositories.